testit-tms/adapters-java/testit-adapter-cucumber7/Readme.md

 - `Adapter.addLinks` - add links to the autotest result.
 - `Adapter.addAttachments` - add attachments to the autotest result.
 - `Adapter.addMessage` - add message to the autotest result.
-- `Adapter.addWorkItemIds` - a dynamic method that links autotests with manual tests.
-Receives the array of manual tests' IDs
+- `Adapter.addWorkItemId` - a dynamic method that links an autotest with a manual test.
+Receives a single globalId
+- `Adapter.addWorkItemIds` - deprecated, use `Adapter.addWorkItemId` instead
 - `Adapter.addDisplayName` - a dynamic method for adding internal autotest name (used in Test IT)
 - `Adapter.addExternalId` - a dynamic method for adding unique internal autotest ID (used in Test IT)
 - `Adapter.addTitle` - a dynamic method for adding autotest name specified in the autotest card or the step.
 If not specified, the name from the displayName method is used